 There is a growing commitment of Portuguese universities to the field of global public health.
 This is in recognition of its important role both nationally and internationally.
 Diseases, risks, technologies and career opportunities demand new competences and investments in training.
 The health care system and society in general require a larger number of public health professionals, with stronger scientific training and sense of evidence.

-Global Public Health is a new doctoral programme, starting in October 2014.
-It aims to provide students with competences that enable them to become qualified researchers in public health, able to conduct independent research, and work as science driven field professionals.
+The Global Public Health is a doctoral programme that started in October 2014.
+It aims to provide students with competencies that enable them to become qualified researchers in public health, able to conduct independent research, and work as science driven field professionals.

 The Global Public Health Doctoral Programme is based on the teaching and research experience of four Portuguese Schools.
-The The Four Schools Consortium builds on the Schools’ longstanding experience of training public health professionals, in Portugal and abroad, and provides all the structural conditions needed for such training.
+It builds on the Schools’ longstanding experience of training public health professionals, in Portugal and abroad, and provides all the structural conditions needed for such training.

-The taught part of the programme (first year) will be conducted in English.
+The first year of the Doctoral Program consists of a number of mandatory and optional courses taught in English.
 For those who have a good command of Portuguese, an additional number of courses and seminars will be available.